aorset/SchizoMail/README.md

-# MailSystem
+# SchizoMail
-A stupid mailsystem done for the exercise
+A mail system for schizophrenics

-Yep this is a stupid mail app that doesn't send any mails to anyone except for itself.
+With this mail app you can send mails between your personalities.
+Will never reveal your mailings to outsiders as the system is completely closed and doesn't save anything to disk.